MegadreamsBE/mta-gb/README.md

 This project aims to create a fully playable Game Boy emulator within Multi Theft Auto.

 ## Loading ROMs
 At this stage it is not possible to dynamically decide which ROM to load.
-Instead it is currently hardcoded to run the Tetris ROM but this can be adjusted in **src/gameboy.lua**.
-This ROM is _not_ included in this repository.
+Instead it is currently hardcoded but this can be adjusted in **src/gameboy.lua**.
+There is _no_ ROM included with this repository.

 ## How To Run
 1. Clone or download this repository.